MicrosoftDocs/architecture-center/docs/example-scenario/manufacturing/fab-scheduling-azure-content.md

 Cost optimization is about reducing unnecessary expenses and improving operational efficiencies.
 For more information, see [Overview of the cost optimization pillar](/azure/architecture/framework/cost/overview).

 Maestro training runs can operate in an interruptible manner, which enables two options:
-- Spot VMs.
-Reduce costs, but increase the chances of jobs taking more time to finish because of interruptions.
+- Spot VMs reduce costs but increase the chance of jobs taking more time to finish because of interruptions.
-- Reserved instances.
-Increase costs, but get dedicated compute resources that result in predictable runtimes.
+- Reserved instances increase costs but use dedicated compute resources that result in predictable runtimes.

 You can use Spot Virtual Machines to take advantage of unused Azure capacity at significant cost savings.
 If Azure needs the capacity back, it evicts the spot virtual machines, and the minds.ai software automatically starts new instances and resumes the training process.